 We also mentor our Growth Initiative participants so that they have other skills needed to land a job after they complete their chosen course, such as interviewing skills.
 We also connect current participants with program graduates from previous years, so they can learn from their peers while also growing their professional network.

-Are you a high school senior or recent graduate who lives in the St. Louis area (or plans to move here soon)?
-If so, we recommend that you apply for our Growth Initiative.
+If you’re interested in this opportunity, we recommend that you apply for our Growth Initiative.
 We would love to help you learn valuable skills for a fulfilling, well-paying career.